Skip to main content

 • engaged in activities on a relatively small scale that were closely aligned with the business affairs of one of its founders

-was found not to be a religious institution in Pamas Foundation Inc v Federal Commissioner of Taxation.76 An organisation operating like this would not be an institution.
+was found not to be a religious institution in Pamas Foundation Inc v Federal Commissioner of Taxation.96 An organisation operating like this would not be an institution.

-6. An organisation is likely to be an institution if it undertakes a number of activities on a regular basis, even if it is controlled and operated by a small number of people who are related to one another.
+6. An organisation is likely to be an institution if it undertakes several activities on a regular basis, even if it is controlled and operated by a small number of people who are related to one another.

 Demonstrating that an organisation is an institution

-1. An organisation that is already operating will need to demonstrate that it is an institution by clearly explaining the activities it has done over at least its past year of operation, to show that it does more than merely manage trust funds and make distributions.
+1. An organisation that is already operating will need to demonstrate that it is an institution by clearly explaining the activities it has conducted over at least its past year of operation.
+Doing so shows that it does more than merely manage trust funds and make distributions.

 2. An organisation that is just starting up and has either not yet undertaken any activities or has only undertaken activities for a short time will need to demonstrate that it is an institution by providing a detailed plan of the activities it plans to undertake over at least its first year of operation.
 The plan should include: